The Graduate School

 - Cover sheet

-- Statement of purpose or outline of research project (not to exceed three pages, double-spaced, 12 pt Times New Roman, 1 inch margins, including footnotes).
+- Statement of purpose or outline of research project.
+(Statement cannot exceed three pages, double-spaced, 12 pt Times New Roman, 1 inch margins on all sides.

 - Timeline (by week) of proposed research or study activities. (no more than one page, single spaced)